 In Australia, 99% of shoes you will find on High Street, and even in department stores, are made using cement construction.
 With this method, the leather upper is glued directly on to the outsole.
 It is a cheap, quick, and effective process that is used to mass-produce footwear.
 The major disadvantage with cement is that once the sole gets worn down it is difficult to resole.
 As with all mass-produced products, longevity does not feature strongly with cemented shoes.

 Prior to the 1860s, shoemaking was done entirely by hand.
 Costly, time-consuming, and inefficient, this all changed when Charles Goodyear Jr developed a modified sewing machine that used a curved needle and awl to sew the welt onto shoes without needing to penetrate the insole.

 Advances in shoe manufacturing, however, made shoes more accessible, affordable, and sadly, disposable.
 Glue replaced stitches.
 Rubber replaced cork.
 By the turn of the 21st century, Goodyear Welted footwear was all but forgotten.

 Thankfully, within the last decade Goodyear Welt Construction has experienced a renaissance of sorts.
 There are several possible reasons for this: The digitilisation of almost everything; rejection of fast fashion; sustainability through quality; a longing for the old crafts; simple economics, i.e. cost-per-wear.
 The why’s are up for debate.
 The logic behind them is universal.

-Men's boots and shoes constructed via the Goodyear welt method are considered superior because a well-made pair can last for decades.
-With Goodyear Welted shoes, a worn heel can be removed.
-An old sole can be unstitched.
-In fact, almost any component can be replaced and the process repeated many times.
-The realisation of just how expensive "cheaper" shoes are over time, and how many end up in landfill annually, is reason unto itself.
+Men's boots and shoes constructed via the Goodyear welt method are considered superior and are known to last for decades.
+This is because almost any component can be replaced, and the process can be repeated many times over.
+The realisation of just how expensive "cheaper" shoes are over time, and how many of them end up in landfill every year, is startling and completely avoidable.

 Comfort is another understated benefit.
 The granulated cork filler cushions one's stride and moulds to one's feet over time.
 A variety of different midsoles and outsoles can be attached or replaced to suit your preference, such as a closed-channel leather outsole, or Dainite studded rubber outsole.